sushantnadkar/vcgencmd/README.md

 #### measure_volts(block)

 Returns the current voltage used by the specific block in volts.
+List of voltage sources can be retrieved by `get_sources("volts")`.
+The options are:

 | block | Description |
 |:-----:|-------------|